KROK Economics and Law

 specialization of different countries in producing those goods for which they

-full employment, that all available labor used in producing goods
+full employment, that all available labor used in producing goods3)

 global economy has two countries, so international trade involved only two

-countries that produce and sell with each other only two goods
+countries that produce and sell with each other only two goods4)

-production costs — permanent and their reduction increases demand for goods
+production costs permanent and their reduction increases demand for goods5)

-the price of one good expressed in amount of labor required to produce other
+the price of one good expressed in amount of labor required to produce other6)

 transportation costs of transportation of goods from one country to another is